 2. Residency is Required

-To file for divorce in Florida, at least one party must either be a Florida resident or be stationed with the military in Florida.
+In order to file for divorce in Florida, at least one party must either be a Florida resident or be stationed with the military in Florida.
 You or your spouse must have lived in Florida for a minimum of six months before filing for divorce.
 You will also need to provide a Florida driver’s license for proof at the time of the hearing.

 3. Filing a Petition for Divorce in Florida